elmerfds/rebuild-dndc/README.md

 You can use any VPN image you want but the following is recommended and ruTorrent port forwarding with RDNDC is supported with the following image (PIA only!)

-[qmcgaw/private-internet-access](https://github.com/qdm12/private-internet-access-docker) [Supports PIA, Mullvad & Windscribe (coming soon) ]
+[qmcgaw/private-internet-access](https://github.com/qdm12/private-internet-access-docker) [Supports PIA, Mullvad, Windscribe and others ]

 ### Credits